 - Track the progress of your projects.

 While you should include the cost of project cost management software in your project planning, there are some other options like Plaky where you can use a large number of features, and all for free.

 Are you looking for some other useful techniques and tools to help you manage your projects better?
 Check out our blog post below:

 What is project cost estimation?

-However, considering that the estimation is made before project completion (meaning it cannot account for unexpected expenses and changes) it is often uncertain and serves only as a starting point to setting a project budget and handling cost management.
+However, considering that the estimation is made before project completion (meaning it cannot account for unexpected expenses and changes), it is often uncertain and serves only as a starting point for setting a project budget and handling cost management.

-When estimating your project, make sure you:
+When estimating your project costs, make sure to cover the following:

 Types of cost estimates in project management